The Concept is Simple

-The task is simple; after speaking with a homeless person and learning what domain (mywebsitename.com) they would prefer, one will be purchased for them for $10.
-Then a Blog will be installed and hosted on a secured web hosting server provided by Inspired Design & Development, at the cost of $5 as a setup fee.
-After installation and setup of both the domain and hosting, the homeless person will choose from a selection of free WordPress themes to be used as their Blog.
+To create a Blog for homeless individuals worldwide.
+Starting June 6th 2011, 1 Blog will be created for a homeless individual upon request for free.
+After speaking with a homeless person and learning what domain (mywebsitename.com) they would prefer, one will be purchased for them for $20.
+Then a WordPress Blog will be installed and hosted on a secured website hosting server provided by Bay Area Website Designer.
+After installation and setup of both the domain and hosting, the homeless person will choose from a selection of free WordPress themes.
 Finally, they will be shown on how easy it is to control and update their very own Blog.

-How can a homeless person get online to use their Blog or Email?
+How do homeless people get online to Blog or Email?

 Anyone can get online from almost anywhere at almost anytime.
-If a homeless person does not have a laptop or phone capable of getting online, they can take advantage of computer rooms provided by public libraries or colleges/universities.
+If a homeless person does not have a laptop or phone capable of getting online, they can take advantage of computer rooms provided by public libraries or colleges and universities.
 Thankfully, even some shelters, non-profits and coffee shops have computers accessible free of charge.
-If a homeless person does have a laptop or phone capable of getting online, they can use WiFi services made available for free at numerous locations such as McDonald’s, Burger King and other fast-food restaurants; coffee shops such as Starbucks and Peet’s Coffee & Tea, public libraries, FedEx Office locations, Panera Bread Bakery, or befriend a local resident and use their public WiFi connection.
+If a homeless person does have a laptop or phone capable of getting online, they can use WiFi services made available for free at numerous public locations such as McDonald’s and other fast-food restaurants; coffee shops such as Starbucks and Peet’s Coffee & Tea, public libraries, FedEx Office locations, Panera Bread Bakery, or befriend a local resident and use their public WiFi connection.
 This is only a small example!

-Allow me to introduce myself – my name is Mooch, and I am the Founder & Lead Developer of Inspired Design & Development; an international Website & Branding company.
-For nearly 15 years, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
+Allow me to introduce myself – my name is JL Faverio and I run a small business called Bay Area Website Designer.
+Since 1996, I’ve been heading projects such as designing and developing websites, custom graphic design work such as logos and print media for small businesses, non-profits, authors, sports teams and more.
 I also give free lifetime support to all clients no matter their project because I appreciate them allowing me to turn my passion into my profession.
 Without my clients, I would not own a business, and I would not be capable of heading the #NoBoxBlogs Project.

-I am also homeless – since September 1st, 2010, I have been living in my car in southern California.
+I also used to be homeless myself, living out of my car in southern California from September 2010 to October 2013.
 I never had a Blog until 3 weeks after living in my car.
 I started it up to keep track of my progress as I aimed to better my life by saving as much money as possible, while continue to build my business from the ground up – literally.
-Before ‘Doing It Homeless’ I had a small handful of clients; today I have 60+ in 4 countries on 3 continents.
+Before ‘Doing It Homeless’ I had a small handful of clients; today I have 100+ in 5 countries on 3 continents.
 So I can personally testify how much having a Blog can benefit a homeless person.

-I plan on using my own money throughout the entire project, but if you agree this simple concept can profoundly change real people’s lives, I encourage you to help support the #NoBoxBlogs Project in anyway you can.
-Whether it’s sharing this article to your friends, family, co-workers or someone you think can help make a difference, or even donating as little as $1 via the Support The Project page.
-I am not a non-profit, so I cannot offer you a tax write-off.
-I am simply offering you the chance to help a simple guy carry-out a simple idea to homeless people worldwide in hopes to better their lives.
+I’m currently using my own money to support the #NoBoxBlogs Project, but if you agree this simple concept can profoundly change real people’s lives, I encourage you to help support this not-for-profit project anyway you can.
+Whether it’s sharing this website with your friends and family or someone you think can help make a difference, or even donating as little as $1 via the Support The Project page.
+I am not a nonprofit organization, so I cannot offer you a tax write-off.
+I am simply offering you the chance to help support a simple idea that is proven to help homeless people worldwide in a unique way.